Adagiri/krowdee-server/protocol.md

 1. all chats in the chats colection gets deleted automatically after a day
 2. completed hosted contest gets moved to the records collection immediately and afterwards deleted, hence, any record can afterwards can only be seen from the records collection
 3. the waiting/prep arena is the same url as the game arena and the records arena
+4. all participants of a contest get notified 3 minutes to the contest start time
+5. all notifications clears after 3 days
+6. all participants are notified when a contest started
+7. all participants are notified when a hosted contest is deleted
+8. participants are notified when they are kicked out from a contest
+9. add report user
+10. report contest

 krowdee/app/:userId/contest/:id
 krowdee/app/host